SirRadek/Crypto_Analyzer/README.md

 The CLI entry points can be combined with your own data source by pointing `scripts/make_features.py` to a CSV/Parquet file (`--source file --input ...`).
-The trained model is stored at the path provided via `--model-path` and the backtest command writes both metrics (`backtest_metrics.json`) and the equity curve to CSV.
+The trained model stores calibrated probabilities for the default ±0.5 % "touch" target at the path provided via `--model-path` and the backtest command writes both metrics (`backtest_metrics.json`) and the equity curve to CSV.

+---

+## Default classification target

+The current production pipeline predicts whether price will touch ±0.5 % from the open within the selected horizon.
+Feature engineering, training and backtesting CLIs therefore operate on classification labels and expose probabilities that can be thresholded for position sizing.
+Legacy regression or usage-based ensembles remain available under `src/crypto_analyzer/legacy/`, but are no longer wired into the default command sequence above.

 ### 7. Legacy pipeline